Children's Programs at the Arboretum

 The Friends of The Frelinghuysen Arboretum have regular educational programs for children from toddlers through junior high school.Activities are grouped by age:

-“Branching Out!” – Forty-One Seasons and still going!
+“Branching Out!” – Forty-Five Seasons and still going!

-“Branching Out!” the hands-on, gardening program where young people are allowed – no, encouraged – to play in the dirt will begin taking reservations in early January.
-This year will be the 41st gardening season for this hands-on, educational program which will run Saturdays in the spring and two days a week in the summer depending on age level.
+“Branching Out!”, the hands-on, gardening program where young people are allowed – no, encouraged – to play in the dirt, will begin taking reservations in early January.
+2017 will be the 45th gardening season for this hands-on, educational program which will run Saturdays in the spring and two days a week in the summer depending on age level.
 Gardeners may attend spring, summer or both but no matter what, they will learn that with a little work and a lot of patience, the food you grow yourself is usually the best!
 Time to get dirty and get digging.

-For more information or to request a brochure be mailed to you, call Gwen Montgomery at 973-631-5004 or email firstname.lastname@example.org or download the registration flyer by clicking on the image at the right.
+Register by downloading the flyer at right.
+For more information or to request a brochure be mailed to you, call Gwen Montgomery at 973-631-5004 or email firstname.lastname@example.org.

 Family Discovery Backpacks!